-Summary Conclusion (see key in Table 2.2) Site 1: A number of minor negative effects are identified in relation to flooding, visual impact and air and noise quality.
+Summary Conclusion (see key in Table 2.2) Site WM1: A number of minor negative effects are identified in relation to flooding air and noise quality.
 Environment Agency mapping indicates that a small amount of the site could be located within the flood zone.
 The site will have significant positive effects on landscape (due to its low visibility) and in relation to quality of the built environment and historic assets (no assets are nearby and current environment is largely industrial).
 Air quality, noise and landscape and visual assessment and mitigation would be required as there is a residential area and school close to the site.
 The effect on the rest of the SA objectives will be minor negative, minor positive or uncertain.
 A minor negative effect is identified because the site is adjacent to a protected recreation ground which could be affected by redevelopment.

-Site 11: Will have no significant negative effects.
+Site WM2: Will have no significant negative effects.
 A significant positive effect is identified because there is a railway and rail freight facility within 200m and therefore modal shift to rail transport could be possible.
 The effect on the rest of the SA objectives will be minor negative, minor positive, uncertain or neutral.
 There are no nature conservation or heritage designations in the site surrounds and the site is previously developed land.
 Residential land uses in the vicinity of the site could be affected by changes to noise and air quality.
 Air quality and noise should be assessed and mitigation measures put in place to minimize any adverse effects.
 Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007.
+Site WM3: The site has one significant positive effect, which relates to the site's suitability for freight transport.
+The rest of the effects are neutral, uncertain, minor negative or minor positive.
+The neutral and uncertain effects relate to the effect on Natura 2000 sites if incineration, pyrolysis or gasification is proposed; the fact that the site is near to two Bradford Wildlife Sites; and the fact that it is visually prominent, although the site and its immediate surroundings are currently of low landscape quality.
+A minor negative effect has also been recorded for cultural heritage.
+If incineration, pyrolosis or gasification went forward on the site a very tall stack is likely to be needed to mitigate effects on Natura 2000 sites.
+A very tall stack of this kind could have effects on a Grade I listed building (East Riddlesden Hall) located approximately 500 m from the site.